-OptumInsight provides technology, operational and consulting services to participants in the health care industry.
-Hospital systems, physician practices, commercial health plans, government agencies, life sciences companies and other organizations that constitute the health care system use OptumInsight to help them reduce costs, meet compliance mandates, improve clinical performance, achieve efficiency and modernize their core operating systems to meet the changing needs of the health system landscape.
+OptumInsight provides services, technology and health care expertise to major participants in the health care industry.
+OptumInsight's capabilities are focused on modernizing the health system through technology, analytics and information that help drive higher quality and greater efficiency in the health care system.
+Hospital systems, physician practices, commercial health plans, government agencies, life sciences companies and other organizations that comprise the health care system depend on OptumInsight to help them improve performance, achieve efficiency, reduce costs, meet compliance mandates and modernize their core operating systems to meet the changing needs of the health system.

 Many of OptumInsight's software and information products, advisory consulting arrangements and outsourcing contracts are delivered over an extended period, often several years.
 OptumInsight maintains an order backlog to track unearned revenues under these long-term arrangements.
-The backlog consists of estimated revenue from signed contracts, other legally binding agreements and anticipated contract renewals based on historical experience that either have not started but are anticipated to begin in the near future, or are in process and have not been completed.
-OptumInsight's aggregate backlog at December 31, 2014, was \$8.6 billion, of which \$4.8 billion is expected to be realized within the next 12 months.
-This includes \$2.9 billion related to intersegment agreements, all of which are included in the current portion of the backlog.
-OptumInsight's aggregate backlog at December 31, 2013, adjusted for the January 1, 2014 business realignment discussed in Note 13 of Notes to Consolidated Financial Statements included in Part II, Item 8, "Financial Statements," was \$7.5 billion including \$2.7 billion related to intersegment agreements.
-The increase in 2014 backlog was attributable to a revenue management services acquisition and general business growth, partially offset by services performed on existing contracts.
+The backlog consists of estimated revenue from signed contracts, other legally binding agreements and anticipated contract renewals based on historical experience with OptumInsight's customers.
+OptumInsight's aggregate backlog at December 31, 2015, was \$10.4 billion, of which \$5.9 billion is expected to be realized within the next 12 months.
+This includes \$3.8 billion related to intersegment agreements, all of which are included in the current portion of the backlog.
+OptumInsight's aggregate backlog at December 31, 2014, was \$8.6 billion.
 OptumInsight cannot provide any assurance that it will be able to realize all of the revenues included in the backlog due to uncertainties with regard to the timing and scope of services and the potential for cancellation, non-renewal or early termination of service arrangements.